What are inbound leads (and how do they differ from outbound)?

 Response time matters.
 But responding fast with the right context matters more.

 Reps who have account intelligence and buyer context at their fingertips can respond faster and more effectively.
 They're not wasting time on research.
 They're not guessing at contact information.
-They're engaging qualified leads with relevant messaging while the buyer is still in active research mode.
+They're engaging qualified inbound leads with relevant messaging while the buyer is still in active research mode.

 Key actions to improve inbound lead response time: